mars-sim/mars-sim/README.md

 * Current : https://github.com/mars-sim/mars-sim/issues
 * Past/Archived : https://sourceforge.net/p/mars-sim/tickets/search/?q=status%3Awont-fix+or+status%3Aclosed

-If you encounter a bug, file a ticket in GitHub issue tab with the following info identified:

-(1).
-Specifications :
- a. mars-sim build version - e.g. preview 8, Build 4255, etc.
- b.
-Operating System (OS) - e.g. Windows 7, Ubuntu 15.04, etc.
- c.
-Java version - e.g. JRE 8u151, OpenJDK 1.8.0_131 and OpenJFX etc.

-(2).
-Affected Area -
+Help us by filling in the info below when submitting an issue

+**Describe the bug**
+ - A clear and concise description of what the bug is.

+**Affected Area**
+ - What area(s) are we dealing with ? [e.g. Construction, Mission, Resupply, Settlement Map, Mini-map, Saving/Loading Sim, System Exceptions in Command Prompt/Terminal, etc..]

+**Expected behaviors**
+ - A clear and concise description of what you expected to happen.

+**Actual/Observed Behaviors**
+ - A clear and concise description of what you have actually seen.

+**Reproduction (optional)**
+ - Steps to reproduce the problem

+**Screenshots**
+ - If applicable, add screenshots to help explain your problem. e.g. Include the followings :
  a.
-What area(s) are we dealing with? e.g. Construction, Mission, Resupply, Settlement Map, Mini-map, Saving/Loading Sim, System Exceptions in Command Prompt/Terminal,

-(3).
-Behaviors -
- a.
-Expected
+Person Window showing various activity tabs
  b.
-Actual/Observed

-(4).
-Reproduction -
- a.
-Steps to reproduce the problem

-(5).
-Screenshots at the time of crash that help illustrating the issue
- a.
-Person Window showing various activity tabs,
- b.
 Settlement/Vehicle Window
  c.
-Monitor Tool's showing People/Vehicle/Mission tabs, etc.
+Monitor Tool's showing People/Vehicle/Mission tabs
  d.
-Settlement Map
+Settlement Map, etc.

+**Specifications  (please complete the following information):**
+ - OS version : [e.g. Windows 10, macOS 10.13, Ubuntu 14.04, etc.]
+ - Java version : [e.g. Oracle Java 8u171, openjdk 1.8.0.171-8.b10 and openjfx 8 etc.]
+ - mars-sim build version : [e.g. r4255, v3.1.0-p9_Java9, etc.]

+**Additional context**
+ - Add any other context about the problem here.

 > Note 1 : By providing the info above from the start, you help expedite the handling of the issue you submit.